NoStackApp/ns-cli/resources/Documentation/NoStackApi.md

 You can call it directly and examine the results for any unit that you create.
 Check out the [sample unitData query file](../queries/queryFiles/unitData.gql) and some [sample unitData variable files](../queries/variables/unitData).

 #### Actions
 Actions are in effect virtual API endpoints for your own stack.
-An action allows a type of user to do or request something.
+An action allows a typeName of user to do or request something.
 Of course, this is useful for modifying data, but also for other actions.

 Actions have specific `actionTypes`.  \[Note: the alpha version doesn't support many actions yet, but a lot of them are planned.\]